propelorm/Propel/documentation/01-installation.markdown

 # Installing Propel #

-Propel is available as a [PEAR](http://pear.php.net/manual/en/installation.getting.php) package, as a clone from the official [Github repository](http://github.com/propelorm/Propel), as a checkout from Subversion through Github and as a "traditional" [tgz](https://github.com/propelorm/Propel/tarball/master) or [zip](https://github.com/propelorm/Propel/zipball/master) package.
+Propel is available as a [composer package](https://packagist.org/packages/propel/propel1), as a [PEAR](http://pear.php.net/manual/en/installation.getting.php) package, as a clone from the official [Github repository](http://github.com/propelorm/Propel), as a checkout from [Subversion through Github](https://github.com/blog/1178-collaborating-on-github-with-subversion) and as a "traditional" [tgz](https://github.com/propelorm/Propel/tarball/master) or [zip](https://github.com/propelorm/Propel/zipball/master) package.
 Whatever installation method you may choose, getting Propel to work is pretty straightforward.

 ## Prerequisites ##